 - Clozapine (Clozaril)

 - Aripiprazole (Abilify)

 - Ziprasidone (Geodon)

 Antipsychotic drugs can have an impact within hours, and they can alleviate agitation and confusion within minutes.
-However, psychosis medications usually take several weeks to become fully effective.
+However, medications for psychotic disorders usually take several weeks to become fully effective.

-As antipsychotic drugs reach therapeutic levels, they start clearing the most severe symptoms of psychosis.
+As antipsychotic drugs reach therapeutic levels, they start clearing the most severe symptoms of psychotic disorders.
 While some people with severe psychotic disorders never experience total relief from these symptoms, many remain completely free of delusions or hallucinations as long as they continue taking these medications.

 Antidepressant medications are often used to augment antipsychotic medications in the treatment of psychotic disorders.
 They are commonly used to treat resistant symptoms in schizophrenia, especially negative and mood symptoms like flat affect and anhedonia.

 A 2015 study suggested that at least 25 percent of people with schizophrenia experience comorbid depression.
 Research shows that antidepressants not only alleviate depressive symptoms but effectively reduce negative symptoms of schizophrenia when combined with antipsychotic medications.
 Antidepressants shown to be effective when used in combination with antipsychotics include:

 - Mirtazapine (Remeron)